-Commentary on Borrowings Disclosure Treasury Mandates AASB 101.60 The notes are to separately disclose the following categories: bank overdrafts, NSW Treasury advances repayable, TCorp borrowings, other loans and deposits, finance leases and other major categories (e.g. financial guarantee liabilities, where material - refer paras 8-11 below)).
-Current and non-current portions are to be separately disclosed.
-AASB 7.8 The carrying amounts for each of the AASB 139 categories of financial instruments must be separately disclosed, either on the face of the Statement of Financial Position or in the notes to the financial statements.
-Refer Note 34.
-AASB 139.47 TPP08-1 Borrowings are generally 'non-trading financial liabilities' per NSW Treasury's Financial Instruments Policy and are measured at amortised cost using the effective interest method in AASB 139.
-TPP08-1 AASB 101.58(c) 4.
-In the rare circumstances where borrowings are 'held-for-trading', they must be separately disclosed in a line item in the Statement of Financial Position from other 'borrowings' that are measured at amortised cost.
-A borrowing can only be designated at fair value through profit or loss in limited circumstances (i.e. satisfies fair value option, appropriate for operations and approved by NSW Treasury).
-AASB 7.31-42 5.
-AASB 7 requires a variety of quantitative and qualitative disclosures for each type of risk (including credit risk, liquidity risk and market risk) to evaluate the nature and extent of risks arising from financial instruments to which the entity is exposed.
-This includes a maturity analysis for financial liabilities showing the remaining contractual maturities.
+Commenta ry on Borrowings Disclosure Treasury Mandates AASB 101.60 NSW Tr deposite liabilitie es are to separately disclose the following categories: bank overdrafts, reasury advances repayable, TCorp borrowings, other loans and s, finance leases and other major categories (e.g. financial guarantee s, where material - refer paras 8-11 below)).
+Current and non-current s are to be separately disclosed.
+AASB 7.8 instrum rying amounts for each of the AASB 139 categories of financial ents must be separately disclosed, either on the face of the Statement ncial Position or in the notes to the financial statements.
+Refer AASB 139.47 TPP08-1 Financi ings are generally 'non-trading financial liabilities' per NSW Treasury's al Instruments Policy and are measured at amortised cost using the e interest method in AASB 139.
+TPP08-1 AASB 101.58(c) be sepa from ot can onl circums are circumstances where borrowings are 'held-for-trading', they must arately disclosed in a line item in the Statement of Financial Position her 'borrowings' that are measured at amortised cost.
+A borrowing y be designated at fair value through profit or loss in limited stances (i.e. satisfies fair value option, appropriate for operations and ed by NSW Treasury).
+AASB 7.31-42 type of nature is expo 7 requires a variety of quantitative and qualitative disclosures for each risk (including credit risk, liquidity risk and market risk) to evaluate the and extent of risks arising from financial instruments to which the entity sed.
+This includes a maturity analysis for financial liabilities showing maining contractual maturities.
 Refer Note 34.